skip to content

 The University has a responsibility to ensure that all employees are eligible to live and work in the UK.

-Research associate in developmental and stem cell biology
+Research Associate in epithelial stem cell biology (Fixed Term)

 Click the 'Apply' button below to register an account with our recruitment system (if you have not already) and apply online.

-Please quote reference PR37718 on your application and in any correspondence about this vacancy.
+Please quote reference PR44903 on your application and in any correspondence about this vacancy.

 The University actively supports equality, diversity and inclusion and encourages applications from all sections of society.